-- Read your Player's Handbook - Player's Code of Conduct MUST be signed and returned to Basketball Manawatu. - Complete the Medical Form and MUST return to Basketball Manawatu or Team manager - Return a signed copied of the Terms & Conditions of the Representative program - All documentation will be available through the Basketball Manawatu website.
+- The Player's Code of Conduct MUST be signed and returned to Basketball Manawatu. - Complete the Medical Form and MUST return to Basketball Manawatu or Team manager. - Return a signed copy of the Terms & Conditions of the Representative program. - All documentation will be available through the Basketball Manawatu website.